coalton-lang/coalton/docs/intro-to-coalton.md

 Division is complicated; see the next section.
 But here are some quick tips.

-- The division operator `/` and its variants are safe, and return an `Optional` value.
-Make sure to match against it!
+- The division operator `/` and its variants can produce run-time errors if the divisor is zero.
+Use `safe/` if you prefer an `Optional` return type.

 - If you have single- or double-floats, use `single/` or `double/` respectively.